BDC Hamburger Icon

 Old equipment not only takes up valuable space but is also inefficient.
 Constantly replacing equipment can be costly and frustrating, especially as technological advances render older product models obsolete.
 Outdated, poorly functioning equipment often means not getting the best bang for your buck, so to speak, and may subtract from your bottom line instead of adding to it.

 How to solve this problem: Keeping up with the newest equipment will help your business run optimally.
-Leasing your devices can be a cost-effective method of ensuring you always have the latest and most efficient technology at your fingertips.
+Leasing your devices and machinery can be a cost-effective method of ensuring you always have the latest and most efficient technology at your fingertips.
 In some cases, selling old equipment can also result in taxable gains.

 Why is cash flow important?